The Best Budget Spin Bikes in the United Kingdom I Tried

 The handlebars are vertically adjustable and also the seat is adjustable both vertically and horizontally.
 It has a much wider adjustment range so if you are anywhere from 152 to 192, you should be able to fit the bike.
 But to make sure, I suggest that you measure your inseam and see if it’s within the recommended range of 71cm to 96cm.
 You also get a tablet holder on top of the handlebars which fits pretty much all tablet devices up to 15 inches.

 The SFB-1805 exercise bike costs under £400.
 This is an easy sell from a decent brand based in the US.
 While the frame is sturdy enough and the resistance does the job, its lack of monitor can be a dealbreaker for some users.
 You can order its parts on “Sunnyhealthandfitness.com” but the warranty doesn’t cover anything in the UK.
 All in all, it’s still a great deal unless you prefer to support a British bike seller and buy one from a brand like JLL that is based in the UK.

 - Solid Build, Adjustable Seat and Handlebars, Magnetic resistance, Tablet holder.

 - No monitor, no SPD pedals, and no warranty in the UK.

 JLL IC300 Pro Indoor Cycling Bike

-Seen in several top magnetic indoor bike reviews in the UK, the JLL IC300 Pro Indoor Cycling Bike comes in first on our list of the best budget spin bikes in the UK.
+Seen in several top magnetic indoor bike reviews in the UK, the JLL IC300 Pro Indoor Cycling Bike comes in fourth on our list of the best budget spin bikes in the UK.
 The first of many JLL bikes on this list, you’ll find that they often keep a high level of quality in their machines for a relatively modest price.
 And this one is the best of them.